MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vs-extension.md

 1. In Visual Studio, open the repo holding your .NET application with Code Optimizations enabled.
 1. Open the GitHub Copilot chat.
-1. Invoke the extension by executing the following command, replacing the placeholder with your own Application Insights resoure name.
+1. Invoke the extension by executing the following command, replacing the placeholder with your own Application Insights resource name.

     ```bash
     @code_optimizations /connect <YOUR_APPLICATION_INSIGHTS_RESOURCE_NAME>